ismisebrendan/MSAR_Thesis/README.md

 # MSAR_Thesis
-Any code used for my master's thesis
+Most code used for my masters thesis

+It is a bit of a mess, but everything should be fairly self-explanitory.